 It is a fully modular power supply with extra-long cables (up to 810mm) so that they can reach every corner of a dual system case easily.
 The cables for the motherboard, graphics card, and CPU power are braided while other cables are not.
 For cooling, it uses a 135mm fan with fluid dynamic bearing.
 The PSU features a semi-passive operation where the fan remains off when the load is under 40% for a completely quiet operation.
 This dual system power supply uses an in-built power splitter, which means dual system configurations can operate independently of one another, and powering On/Off one system will not affect the other and vice versa.
 The build quality of the PSU is great, and it has all the protection features that include OPP, OVP, SCP, OCP, OTP, No-Load protection, and Reset Protection.

 |Revolt X 1200 / 1000|

 |Wattage||1200W / 1000W|

 |Features||Dual System Ready, Semi-passive operation, Over Current and Over Voltage Protection Features, Reset Protection|

-If you wish to use the same keyboard, mouse and monitor for both the systems, then you can do so by using a KVM switch.
+If you wish to use the same keyboard, mouse, and monitor for both systems, then you can do so by using a KVM switch.
 You can also use Logitech Flow supported Mouse and Keyboard for use with multiple systems.